Divar71/Spotify-Clone/README.md

-#A Spotify -  A we based music app
+# Spotify -  A we based music app

 [See the Demo](https://divar71.github.io/Spotify-Clone/)